weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 * `$YOUR_QUAY_USERNAME` is your Quay.io username.

-It's important that you specify a tag for the image.
-Flux will not recognize it if you don't.
+It is important that you specify a tag for the image.
+Flux will not recognize the image if you don't.
 In this example, specify `:latest` however, keep in mind that Flux replaces that tag with a specific version every time it does a release.

 Commit and push this change to your GitHub fork: